-When entrepreneurs set out to network in 2019, they often start by getting active on Twitter, joining conversations and reaching out to people.
+When entrepreneurs set out to network, they often start by getting active on social media platforms, joining conversations and reaching out to people.

-In this guide, we’re giving you a breakdown of how to make the most of your business networking efforts.
+In this guide, we’re giving you a breakdown of how to make the most of your business networking efforts, both in-person and online.
 You’ll learn how to find the best events to attend, methods to research target connections and how to make a great first impression.

 Table of contents

 - 2. Finding relevant events, meetups and groups

 - 4. Connecting and engaging before the event

 - 5. Networking tips to work the room

 There are many different ways to network, but when we talk about business networking, we mean using it as a method of generating new leads, customers and business opportunities.

 Business networking is where you meet and connect with other entrepreneurs, buyers and key decision-makers to reach a tangible business goal.
 Here a few ways it can benefit both your personal and business growth:

 - Build your personal brand and profile.
 The more you connect with people and demonstrate your expertise, the more likely they’ll want to work with you.
 They’re also more likely to refer you to people who have a problem they know you can solve.